 The Interior Alaska Land Trust (IALT) is a private, non-profit, tax-exempt organization, started in 1995.
-Its mission is to safeguard the character of the land and the natural resources of our community by working with Interior Alaska landowners to acquire, protect, or manage natural, scenic, recreational, agricultural, historic, or cultural aspects of property.
+We work with Interior Alaska landowners to protect, acquire or manage natural, scenic, recreational, agricultural, historic, or cultural aspects of property.

 Land trusts can be found in every state.
 There are more than 1,600 of them, some over 100 years old.
 There are seven in Alaska alone.
 Land trusts have protected over 12 million acres of land in the U.S. They are mostly local organizations, although there is a national organization, the Land Trust Alliance, that provides professional support.
 In every case, land trusts work only with willing land owners, and support land issues that are important to their own communities.

 Private land that people acquired 30 or more years ago has increased tremendously in value.
 Often these are large parcels, and their owners find that their heirs would be required to sell some of the land just to pay the inheritance taxes.
 In these cases, the Interior Alaska Land Trust can hold an easement on the land, reducing its estate tax value, protecting open space, or connecting greenways and trails.

 Save the date: IALT Social at Golden Eagle Saloon Feb.
 23

 6-10 pm, live music, silent auction, bake sale

 Come learn about how you can conserve land, trails and waters in Interior AK.

 You can choose Interior Alaska Land Trust when you Pick.Click.Give.

 *First Tuesday of the Month @ 6:00 p.m.

 If you would like to attend, which we encourage, please contact Owen Guthrie (firstname.lastname@example.org).